Clipper Round the World Yacht Race

 The Clipper Round the World Yacht Race is a biennial sailing race that takes paying amateur crews on one or more legs of a circumnavigation of the globe in 11 specially designed identical yachts owned by Clipper Ventures.
-Professional skippers and additional qualified persons (AQPs) lead each teams on the 10-month journey.
+Professional skippers and additional qualified persons (AQPs) lead each of the teams on the 10-month journey.
 All participants must complete a four-week training course before starting the race.
 The race was conceived in 1995 by Sir Robin Knox-Johnston and is run by Clipper Ventures plc.
 The race has been held every two years since 1996, although in 2004 there was not a race and biennial racing resumed in 2005.

 In contrast to the now-defunct Global Challenge, the Clipper Race route follows the prevailing currents and winds and uses lighter, faster boats.
 The current fleet of 11 yachts are Clipper 70 yachts that were first used in the 2013–14 race.
 Previous race fleets were composed of eight Clipper 60s and ten Clipper 68s.

 Initial races did not feature corporate or sponsor branding.
 But in 2000, The Times newspaper signed on as title sponsor and a portion of the fleet was sponsored by international cities.
 Since then, the yachts in the fleet have been sponsored by countries' tourism boards, port cities or corporate sponsors.
 Clipper Ventures gifted the naming of a yacht to UNICEF to help raise awareness and funds for the organisation.

 In 2018, Wendy Tuck was the first female skipper to win the Clipper Round the World Yacht race with her team.
 That year also saw another record with Nikki Henderson being named as the youngest skipper ever at just 25 years of age.
 Nikki Henderson and her team came in second place in the 2018 race.